Planning your next diving trip? These are the best dive sites in the world.

 Visibility: Up to 90 meters

 Dive into this lake and swim between two continents (North America and Europe).
-The chasm between the two tectonic plates leads to a huge cave with amazing visibility and jaw-dropping views.
+The chasm between the two tectonic plates leads to a massive cave with amazing visibility and jaw-dropping views.
 Just remember that the water is really cold here because of the melting glaciers about 20 miles away.

 Local Tip: Book a tour of the Silfra Fissure here.